civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 98

-  **(1)** **Despite** any other Act of Parliament, no civil or criminal proceedings lie against the head of any government institution, or against any person acting on behalf or under the direction of the head of a government institution, and no proceedings lie against the Crown or any government institution, for the disclosure in good faith of any record or any part of a record **under Part 1**, for any consequences that flow from that disclosure, or for the failure to give any notice required under **Part 1** if reasonable care is taken to give the required notice.
+  **(1)** Despite any other Act of Parliament, no civil or criminal proceedings lie against the head of any government institution, or against any person acting on behalf or under the direction of the head of a government institution, and no proceedings lie against the Crown or any government institution, for the disclosure in good faith of any record or any part of a record under Part 1, for any consequences that flow from that disclosure, or for the failure to give any notice required under Part 1 if reasonable care is taken to give the required notice.

   **(2)** Despite any other Act of Parliament, no civil or criminal proceedings lie against any person who is required to cause to be published any information or any materials, in whole or in part, under Part 2 or against any person acting on behalf or under the direction of that person, and no proceedings lie against the Crown or any entity, for the publication in good faith of any information or any materials, in whole or in part, under Part 2, or for any consequences that flow from that publication.

 ### Section 99

-The administration of this Act shall be reviewed on a permanent basis by **any** committee of the House of Commons, of the Senate or of both Houses of Parliament **that** may be designated or established by Parliament for that purpose.
+The administration of this Act shall be reviewed on a permanent basis by any committee of the House of Commons, of the Senate or of both Houses of Parliament that may be designated or established by Parliament for that purpose.

 ### Section 100